Jesssullivan/MerlinAI-Interpreters/README.md

 *Other stuff:*

-- add export function?  could fit [everything in ID3?](https://en.wikipedia.org/wiki/ID3) Bundle spectrogram as "album artwork", cropped / uncropped audio as "tracks", json attributes as album info?
+- add export TFRecord function?  could fit [everything in ID3?](https://en.wikipedia.org/wiki/ID3) Bundle spectrogram as "album artwork", cropped / uncropped audio as "tracks", json attributes as album info?
 - musing on ways to allow a publicly encouraged project such as this access the "big merlin models" down the line, e.g. user experiments with / contributes to / learns from
 - still want to eventually figure out TensorFlow with web assembly instead of webgl for mobile, perhaps later?  thoughts on this?